AaronKWalker/Farkle/README.md

 # Farkle
-A web app version of America's second favorite passtime
+A web app version of America's second favorite pastime